vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.md

         enabled: true
 ```

 In this sample, a custom workshop image is used which bundles the workshop content into its own container image.
-This was specified by the ``content.image`` setting.
+This was specified by the ``workshop.image`` setting.
 If instead workshop content was to be downloaded from a GitHub repository at runtime, you would use:

 ```yaml
 apiVersion: training.educates.dev/v1beta1